albar965/littlenavmap-manual/src/en/LEGEND.rst

 Line thickness can be changed in dialog ``Options`` on the tab :ref:`map-display-2`.

-The colors for flight plan leg course and crab angle indicator depend on settings for active flight plan leg which can be changed in the dialog ``Options`` on tab :ref:`map`.
+The colors for flight plan leg course and heading indicator depend on settings for active flight plan leg which can be changed in the dialog ``Options`` on tab :ref:`map`.